beejjorgensen/bgnet/src/bgnet.md

 Here's the part of the game where we get to talk code for a change.

 But first, let's discuss more non-code!
 Yay!
-First I want to talk about
-\index{IP} IP addresses and ports for just a tad so we have that sorted out.
+First I want to talk about [ix[IP]] IP addresses and ports for just a tad so we have that sorted out.
 Then we'll talk about how the sockets API stores and manipulates IP addresses and other data.